MarcoIeni/release-plz/docs/src/config.md

 Path to the [git-cliff](https://github.com/orhun/git-cliff) configuration file.
 If unspecified, release-plz uses the [keep a changelog](https://keepachangelog.com/en/1.1.0/) format.
 You can learn more in the [changelog format](changelog-format.md) section.

+#### The `allow_dirty` field

+- If `true`, allow dirty working directories to be updated.
+  The uncommitted changes will be part of the update.
+- If `false`, release-plz returns an error if the repository contains uncommitted changes. (default)

+Note: This field is different from the `allow-dirty` flag of the `release-plz release` command.
+This field only affects the `release-plz update` and `release-plz release-pr` command.

 ### The `[package]` section